 An assisted living community that offers Alzheimer’s and cognitive impaired programs must be able to provide literature on their special programs, staffing, and training for special needs or conditions to anyone who requests it.
 The community must also maintain a description of all dementia-specific training that is provided, the number of required hours attended, training schedules, and a list of staff who are required to complete training.

 Senior Assisted Living Details and Costs for Cities in Kentucky

-The listings below are some of the larger cities in Kentucky.
-Each listing page provides details on senior assisted living options, independent living, senior apartments and homes, and memory care facilities.
-Provided details may include costs, amenities and services offered, medical care, and other useful information.
+Listed below are some of the larger cities in Kentucky.
+Each city link provides details on assisted living facilities, independent living, senior group homes, as well as Alzheimer's care facilities.
+Details may include amenities, services offered as well as other useful information.

 - Bowling Green